 Answers at this step narrow the possibilities to the few that excite the most, the or the ones with the biggest bang.
 They postulate business outcomes including the maximum value toward business transformation.
 At this step we would provide rapid prototyping to vet ideas across PCL’s three lines of business and provide them the insights on possibilities for the next stage.

 Our final and most important question keeps the “what ifs” and “what wows” firmly grounded on what is possible within PCL’s business environment.
-We examine other aspects of the organization, including but not limited to: long-term and short-term business objectives, enterprise capabilities in accepting and driving change, existing enterprise architecture, market dynamics, and others.
+We examine other aspects of the organization such as, including but not limited to, long-term and short-term business objectives, enterprise capabilities in accepting and driving change, existing enterprise architecture, market dynamics, and others.
 The result is a set of initiatives that the organization can effectively implement.
 This step is critical to developing an incremental, ROI-driven implementation blueprint for future releases post the pilot.